 The existing environmental conditions have been studied based on primary and secondary data collection and analysis.
-For effective analysis, the entire alignment is divided into two stretches i.e. Pilkhani to Ambala and Ambala to Sahnewal and in core zone (within 100 m) and buffer zone (7 km either side).
+For effective analysis, the entire alignment is divided into two stretches i.e. Pilkhani to Ambala and Ambala to Sahnewal.
+Based on the guidelines of Ministry of Environment, Forest and Climate Change (MoEF&CC), Government of India for the environmental impact assessment of road/rail projects the impact study of the project covers area within 100 m on either side of the proposed rail corridor alignment including detours.
+The study area was extended to cover a buffer zone of 7 km wide on either side of the proposed alignment, to analyse the land-use, identify environmentally sensitive locations, if any and understand the overall drainage pattern of the area.

-The primary data were collected through sampling, testing and analysis for physical environment namely- air quality, water, soil, noise & vibration, biological and socio-economic aspects at various locations to assess the baseline status both in the core and buffer zone.
+The primary data was collected through sampling, testing and analysis for physical environment namely- air quality, water, soil, noise & vibration, biological and socio-economic aspects at various locations to assess the baseline status both in the core and buffer zone.
 The baseline status is summarised below in Table-4: